guillitte/playground-uczehcc4/statement.md

         comp = pow(2,n,n)!=2 # n est composé
         if a==2 or (a<561 and not comp): # les premiers < 561
             return [a]
-        if comp or not isPrime(n): # on sait que n n'est pas premier while a==n: # tant qu'on n'a pas de facteur a=pollard(n,a=randint(0,n-1),c=randint(2,n-1)) # on essaye avec d'autres valeurs
+        if comp or not isPrime(n,k): # on sait que n n'est pas premier while a==n: # tant qu'on n'a pas de facteur a=pollard(n,a=randint(0,n-1),c=randint(2,n-1)) # on essaye avec d'autres valeurs
         else: # n est probablement premier